gyjbb/LC-Python33/README.md

 Dynamic planning 2

-##
+## 62.Unique Paths, 63.Unique Paths II
 July 06, 2023  4h

 Congratulations!\
 This is the 33th day for leetcode python study.
 Today we will learn about the Dynamic planning!\
-The challenges today are especially about unique pathes to a destination.
+The challenges today are especially about unique paths to a destination.

 ## 62.Unique Paths